hanvdao/monoworld/README.md

 - A 2-minute demo video demonstrating navigation across multiple scenes and modes.

 **Design constraints**
-- **Human time** is the primary constraint: one person, five weeks.
-This forces heavy reliance on pretrained models rather than training from scratch.
 - **Consumer hardware** (Apple M-series Mac) is the target development platform.
 GPU memory limits forced the fallback from SDXL to SD 1.5 to OpenCV for inpainting; a stretch goal is to use cloud GPU credits to test higher-quality inpainters.
-- **The output must be a real-time interactive demo**, not offline renders.
+- **The output must be a real-time interactive demo** not offline renders.
 This rules out NeRF, which is competitive only with significant per-scene training time.

 ## Task List

-Below, tasks marked ✅ are already complete as of the proposal deadline.
-I front-loaded the baseline work because the course guidelines explicitly recommend having an end-to-end pipeline running in the first week, and because the ML stack (depth/segmentation/inpainting) is known to have dependency issues that are better discovered early.

 ### Nice-to-haves (if ahead of schedule)

 - **Cloud-GPU-backed Flux Fill inpainting** for 1–2 showcase scenes.
 Flux Fill is the current state of the art for image inpainting (released Nov 2024 by Black Forest Labs) and would dramatically raise the quality ceiling on the disocclusion fill.
-Requires ~16 GB VRAM, so would be run on a rented A10G or A100 for ~$2–3 total.
+Requires ~16 GB VRAM.
 - **3DGS optimization pass.** Currently the splats are directly initialized from the depth-unprojected point cloud with no training.
-Running ~200 iterations of differentiable gradient descent against the source view (using `gsplat`) would sharpen them significantly.
+Running ~200 iterations of differentiable gradient descent against the source view would sharpen them significantly.
 Would require a GPU but minimal training time.

 ## Expected Deliverables and Evaluation